Close Menu

 Now here is what we missed by departing Bisti Badlands without deeper exploration.
 These images are displaying just how varied the geography is there.

-This area, encompassing 45,000 acres in northwestern New Mexico, present a unique assemblage of geomorphic features sculpted by relentless eolian and fluvial processes over millions of years.
+This area, encompassing 45,000 acres in northwestern New Mexico, presents a unique assemblage of geomorphic features sculpted by relentless eolian and fluvial processes over millions of years.
 The landscape is dominated by hoodoos, slender and towering sandstone spires that rise from the cracked earth.
 These formations, aptly nicknamed "Alien Egg Hatchery" and "Hoodoo City," exemplify the otherworldly aesthetic for which the Bisti Badlands are renowned.

 Wouldn't you think that a number of movies or TV shows would have used such an unusual place to film at?
 We thought so too, yet when we did some research, the list of movies filmed here is pretty short.